pauliceia/vgiws/doc/api/feature/user.md

 This method create a new user described in a JSON.
 - Parameters:
 - Examples:
-     - Create a feature: ```PUT http://localhost:8888/api/user/create```
+     - Create a resource: ```PUT http://localhost:8888/api/user/create```
-- Send: a JSON describing the feature.
+- Send: a JSON describing the resource.
 Example:
     ```javascript
     {
         'type': 'User',
-        'properties': {'id': -1, 'email': 'roger@roger.com',
+        'properties': {'user_id': -1, 'email': 'roger@roger.com',
-                       'password': 'roger', 'username': ''}
+        'password': '283cy4n924y22y3', 'username': ''}
     }
     ```
-- Response: a JSON that contain the id of the feature created.
+- Response: a JSON that contains the id of the created resource.
 Example:
     ```javascript
-    {'id': 7}
+    {'user_id': 7}
     ```
 - Error codes:
-    - 500 (Internal Server Error): Problem when create a feature.
+    - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
+- Notes:
+    - The password needs to be encrypted with a hash called sha512 (HEX)
-- Notes: The key "id", when send a JSON, is indifferent.
-It is just there to know where the key "id" have to be.
+    - The key "user_id", when send a JSON, is indifferent.
+It is just there to know where the key "user_id" have to be.

 <!-- - PUT /api/user/update -->

-### DELETE /api/user/delete/#id
+### DELETE /api/user/#id

 This method delete one user by id = #id.
 - Parameters:
-    - #id (mandatory): the id of the feature that is a positive integer not null (e.g. 1, 2, 3, ...).
+    - #id (mandatory): the id of the resource that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
-     - Delete a feature by id: ```DELETE http://localhost:8888/api/user/7```
+     - Delete a resource by id: ```DELETE http://localhost:8888/api/user/7```
 - Send:
 - Response:
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
     - 403 (Forbidden): Just administrator can delete other user.
-    - 404 (Not Found): Not found any feature.
+    - 404 (Not Found): Not found any resource.
-    - 500 (Internal Server Error): Problem when delete a feature.
+    - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.
 - Notes: